mtleinon/simple-chat/README.md

-# simple-chat
+# Simple Chat

-Simple chat application made with socket.io, Node and Express.
+A Simple chat application made with socket.io, Node and Express.

 ## Try the app